Email this lesson

 Read Just above Your Reading Level

-You must take take control of your own progress.
-As your reading fluency improves
+Take take control of your own progress.
+You should gauge your skill as your reading fluency improves and make adjustments.